fosterc1/adapt-margueetext/README.md

 ## Settings Overview

-The attributes listed below are used in _components.json_ to configure **Scroll Marquee**, and are properly formatted as JSON in [_example.json_](https://github.com/fosterc1/adapt-margueetext/blob/main/example.json).
+The attributes listed below are used in _components.json_ to configure **Scrolling Marquee Text**, and are properly formatted as JSON in [_example.json_](https://github.com/fosterc1/adapt-margueetext/blob/main/example.json).

 ## Attributes